ZHaskell/docs/Z-IO/Filesystem.md

     printStd =<< readLine bi
 ```

-`initFile` function doesn't open the file, it just record how to open and close the file.
-Everytime you want to do something about the file, use `withResource` to open(and close) it, and that's all about resource handling in Z.
+`initFile` function doesn't open the file, and it just records how to open and close the file.
+Every time you want to do something with the file, use `withResource` to open(and close) it, and that's all about resource handling in Z.

 # Buffered I/O

 `newBufferedInput` and `readLine` functions in the code above are from `Z.IO.Buffered` module(also re-exported from `Z.IO`).
-In Z-IO, many IO devices(including `File` above) are instances to `Input/Output` class:
+In Z-IO, many IO devices(including `File` above) are instances of `Input/Output` class:

 ```haskell
 class Input i where